smspillaz/reading/papers/ethics/hitchhikers_guide_3.md

 ---
-title: Hitchhikers Guide to AI Ethics Part 3: What AI Does & Its Impact
+title: "Hitchhikers Guide to AI Ethics Part 3: What AI Does & Its Impact"
 ---